 If you’re missing most or all of your natural teeth or living with old, ill-fitting dentures that rock and slip, we would love to help you get your bite back with our modern denture options.
 Today’s dentures at Waterloo Heights are a far cry from those of dentures past.
 We use advanced 3D imaging technology to take digital impressions that are quick, easy and painless.
 Digital impressions are then converted by our cutting edge dental lab into beautiful new teeth crafted just for you from a combination of acrylic and ceramic to look, feel and function just like your natural teeth.

-When it comes to missing teeth, we will always recommend dental implants as implants are the only way to replace the tooth root, which is an essential component a healthy mouth and jawbone.
-Dr. Shih can refer you to a trusted implant specialist in West Salem to have your implants placed.
+When it comes to missing teeth, we will always recommend dental implants as implants are the only way to replace the tooth root, which is an essential component of a healthy mouth and jawbone.
+Dr. Sanderson or Dr. Matthews can refer you to a trusted implant specialist in West Salem to have your implants placed.
 Once healed, we can secure a minimally invasive denture that’s locked in place so you can eat, speak, and smile to your heart’s content.
 Implant supported dentures are the best option for patients missing all their teeth and can be maintained just like you would your natural ones, so you can get back to living your life with a smile.

 If you still have some healthy teeth remaining, we want to preserve those for as long as possible.
 We can use your existing teeth to anchor a partial denture to restore function, balance, and aesthetics to your smile.
 Partials are securely locked in place and can be anchored further with the help of dental implants.
 If you are not a candidate for implants, our traditional dentures are still a wonderful option to help you regain your healthy smile.
 Many of our denture patients find they fit so well, they don’t even need adhesives to lock them in place.